Kubyk01/orderService/README.md

 # OrderService

-This project is a simple Spring Boot application that manages orders for an e-commerce platform.
+This project is a simple Spring Boot console application that manages orders for an e-commerce platform.
 It includes features such as creating, updating, and deleting orders, as well as providing statistics.
+Also, there are opportunity to enable endpoints there and make it backend-console application

 ## Prerequisites